Super-Protocol/py_competition/README.md

 ## The Competition Schedule:

 ▪️ Registration begins on January 20, 2023 and ends on January 31, 2023.
 UPD: Registration Extentended until March, 1st, 2023.
+UPD2: REGISTRATION IS CLOSED!!!
+But you can still apply on your own risk, since there is only 6 weeks left to the competition final.

 ▪️ The competition starts on February 1, 2023.